LucaTrussoni/MarketRiskLesson/README.md

 3-VarExample => an example of VaR calculation (in parametric and historical approaches)

-Notice: the workbooks do not work any more, and I'm not likely to mantain them...
+Notice: the workbooks do not work any more, are here just for the fun (and contain some errors...).

 Year 2021.
 One notebook only:

-1-Exercises_2021 => VaR calculation, backtesting and hedging.
+1-Exercises2021 => VaR calculation, backtesting and hedging.